giuliatattarini-code/employment-health-panel-analysis/README.md

 # Employment Health Panel Analysis

 Can improving employment conditions improve workers’ health and well-being?
-This repository presents a reproducible longitudinal panel-data workflow using SOEP data and fixed-effects models in STATA 19.
+Are there gender differences?
+Reproducible SOEP panel-data workflow in STATA 19.
+The workflow shows how longitudinal survey files can be transformed into analytical samples, modelled with fixed-effects regressions, and exported into tables and figures.

 ## Overview